Surprising water engineering at Machu Picchu

 The Incas overcame many obstacles to construct this impressive citadel on the fringe of a mountain 2440 metres above sea level.
 Even today in the 21st Century, the idea of constructing such a complex in such location would be considered difficult bordering on impossible.
 Brick by brick the Incas left for future generations a written record of their expert knowledge of the world around them.

 Hydraulic engineer Kenneth R. Wright, coauthor along with Alfredo Valencia of “Machu Picchu: A Civil Engineering Marvel” asks: “How did they prevent the constructions from slipping down the slopes in heavy rain?
 How did they have access to running water so high up and where did it come from?
-We would still have this citadel today if it wasn’t for the amazing subsurface engineering.
-Some of the design work that went into the construction of Machu Picchu is even more advanced that what we have today.”
+We wouldn’t still have this citadel today if it wasn’t for the amazing subsurface engineering.
+Some of the design work that went into the construction of Machu Picchu is even more advanced than what we have today.”

 Access to water was one of the main problems facing the Incas when constructing Machu Picchu.
 They needed to find a source of water to construct their city at their chosen location.
 Wright explains that the citadel is found between and lower than two geological faults and that the Inca’s canalised and collected rain water that filtered down from there.
 A group of investigators headed by Wright located the natural spring and confirmed its dependence on rain water.
 The found that the Incas developed a collection system to increase the water available.